White Label Travel Platforms: The Ultimate Buyers Guide

 Because Expedia and Google® have set the bar pretty high when it comes to our expectations for a travel booking engine, does your white labeled travel platform at least meet that standard?
 Are you able to give the UX/UI a thorough test drive and put it through its paces?
 Are you confident that the UX/UI is intuitive, or is it clunky and a pain to use?
 Consumers demand ease and convenience from any merchant they patronize.
 What about the check-out portion of the UX/UI?
-Are your users forced to wade through a flood of terms and conditions upon check out?
+Are your users forced to wade through a flood of terms and conditions upon checkout?
 Is the checkout process frustrating and forgettable?
-Can you bundle a hotel, car rental and flight all in one transaction?
+Can you bundle a hotel, car rental, and flight all in one transaction?

 Do they offer a mobile app or just a mobile responsive website?

-Do they offer other travel related benefits as well as everyday discounts?
+Do they offer other travel-related benefits as well as everyday discounts?

 This one is huge.
-Does your white label travel platform offer high touch customer / member support, or do they only offer self-help and “user-retrieved” assistance?
+Does your white label travel platform offer high-touch customer/member support, or do they only offer self-help and “user-retrieved” assistance?
 Do they charge members for calling customer service?
 Do they offer only basic-level customer support, or can you escalate a case to a higher tier?

 How fast do they provide timely and accurate refunds?
-Do they communicate with your members/customers about billings issues, or do they just let users discover a problem on their own?
-Do they provide 24/7/365 live customer service and support for each hotel booking, car rental and flight reservation?
+Do they communicate with your members/customers about billing issues, or do they just let users discover a problem on their own?
+Do they provide 24/7/365 live customer service and support for each hotel booking, car rental, and flight reservation?
 Are their call center reps U. S.-based?
 Are they native English-speaking representatives?
 Will your organization have a customizable toll-free number, and if so, will your provider answer each call as if it was your organization answering the phone?
-Do they also offer alternative communication methods such as web chat, SMS texting and email support?
+Do they also offer alternative communication methods such as web chat, SMS texting, and email support?

-If you really want to step it up to the next level, ask if your provider offers courtesy pre-arrival hotel confirmation for each reservation?
-This level of customer service is truly game changing, as they can call a few days ahead to make sure each reservation is valid, and resolve any issues long before your member/customer arrives.
+If you really want to step it up to the next level, ask if your provider offers courtesy pre-arrival hotel confirmation for each reservation.
+This level of customer service is truly game-changing, as they can call a few days ahead to make sure each reservation is valid, and resolve any issues long before your member/customer arrives.

 Do they offer multi-language web support?

 If your audience is global, does your white label travel provider support the world’s business languages?
 Not only should they support the world’s 1.5 billion English speakers, but what about the 1.1 billion speakers of Mandarin Chinese, the 572 million speakers of Spanish, and 275 million Francophones?
-Do they support currencies other than just the USD, such as Canadian Dollars, Mexican Pesos, the Euro and British Pound?
+Do they support currencies other than just the USD, such as Canadian Dollars, Mexican Pesos, the Euro, and British Pound?